appoks/LabVIEW-ORM/README.md

 ## How to install?

 1. Download and Install [PostgreSQL](https://www.postgresql.org/download/windows/).
-It'll also instal pgAdmin - a Web Interface for managing postgresql servers and databases.
+It'll also instal pgAdmin - a Web Interface for managing postgresql servers and databases and StackBuilder.

-2. Install Windows Drivers for PGSQL using StackBuilder, or Download it directly from [Software Catalogue](https://www.postgresql.org/download/products/2-drivers-and-interfaces/).
+2. Install Windows ODBC Drivers for PGSQL using StackBuilder, or Download it directly from [Software Catalogue](https://www.postgresql.org/download/products/2-drivers-and-interfaces/).
 Check the bitness of the driver you will use: For LabVIEW 32bits, use the respective bitness ODBC driver - PostgreSQL ODBC for 32 bits.
-If unsure, install both 32 and 64 bits and the system will handle which driver to use ( mostly...)
+If unsure, install both 32 and 64 bits and the system will handle which driver to use ( mostly... )

 3. Create or edit user and password if you want.